 From this immense device, neutrons will be released and to keep everyone safe, shielding against neutrons is needed in areas of the Tokamak Complex.
 The design has foreseen to use high density concrete at places where there is not enough space for ultra-thick walls made with standard concrete.

 A high density concrete mix of 3.7 t/m3 includes MagnaDense, manufactured from the natural mineral magnetite, as well as 0.3% boron.

 Besides the Tokamak, other parts need radiation shielding walls too.
 However, these parts will use a regular mixture of heavy concrete with only MagnaDense, cement and water.

 Already in 2011, there was initial interest from the ITER project for our natural mineral, but as often with these large projects, it took another four years before the first supply of MagnaDense arrived at the construction site.

-“We have a lot of experience with Radiation Shielding projects in France,” Patrice Alengrin, Commercial Director for Garrot Chaillac, says.
 “It is not uncommon for such a large project to take a couple of years from initial contact until we receive the first order,” Patrice confirms.
 Garrot Chaillac is specialised in high density concrete solutions with MagnaDense in France and has years of experience in this industry.

 The company constructing ITER opted for MagnaDense because first of all, there are a lot of other nuclear project references.
 Secondly, the product quality is of such high level (conforming to EN12620) that the concrete quality can be assured.
 And finally, the logistics of MagnaDense and the extensive experience of LKAB Minerals with on-time deliveries for such large projects made MagnaDense the preferred high density aggregate.